-As disciples of Jesus Christ, rooted in Gospel values and our rich Catholic social tradition, the Office for Immigrant Affairs and Immigration Education of the Archdiocese of Chicago fulfills the Church’s leadership role of evangelization by welcoming immigrants in Cook and Lake Counties, building communion between immigrants and non-immigrants as brothers and sisters in Christ, and accompanying and empowering immigrants toward their formation and integration as full members of society and people of faith in the one family of God.
+As disciples of Jesus Christ, rooted in Gospel values and our rich Catholic social tradition, the Immigration Minsitry of the Archdiocese of Chicago fulfills the Church’s leadership role of evangelization by welcoming immigrants in Cook and Lake Counties, building communion between immigrants and non-immigrants as brothers and sisters in Christ, and accompanying and empowering immigrants toward their formation and integration as full members of society and people of faith in the one family of God.

-The Office for Immigrant Affairs and Immigration Education of the Archdiocese of Chicago will serve as a national model to support undocumented and documented immigrants and promote Christ’s desire for communio between immigrant and non-immigrant communities.
-We will create a society where immigrants will be welcomed and their cultural gifts celebrated; immigrants will remain united with their families and share meaningful and mutual relationships with non-immigrants; immigrants will rediscover and/or deepen their faith and become engaged in acts of service among their brothers and sisters and be actively involved in the transformation of society seeking justice for all.
+The Immigration Ministry of the Archdiocese of Chicago will serve as a national model to support undocumented and documented immigrants and promote Christ’s desire for communio between immigrant and non-immigrant communities.
+We will create a society where immigrants will be welcomed and their cultural gifts celebrated; immigrants will remain united with their families and share meaningful and mutual relationships with non-immigrants; immigrants will rediscover and/or deepen their faith, and become engaged in acts of service among their brothers and sisters and be actively involved in the transformation of society seeking justice for all.

-The Office for Immigrant Affairs and Immigration Education has been implementing the goals of the United States Conference of Catholic Bishops (USCCB) Catholic Campaign for Immigration Reform, or "Justice for Immigrants" Campaign, since 2005.
+The Immigration Ministry has been implementing the goals of the United States Conference of Catholic Bishops (USCCB) Catholic Campaign for Immigration Reform, or "Justice for Immigrants" Campaign, since 2005.
 We were created as an office of the Chicago Archdiocese in 2009.